CALL NOW 773-202-5060 | Español

 Where your car is and what condition it’s in will influence towing charges.
 If your vehicle is stuck in a ditch, snowbank, or mud (common during Chicago winters), the tow truck might need to perform extra recovery work to pull it free.
 Services like winching or complicated recoveries often come with additional fees, since they take more time and special equipment.
 Similarly, towing from a tight space like a parking garage or a busy downtown street might involve more effort, which could increase the cost.

 There are also fees specific to certain situations.
 For instance, if your car was illegally parked and got towed by the City of Chicago, you’ll face set city fees (around $150 for the tow plus daily storage fees at the impound lot).
-Those are separate from a regular service call.
 Below are some special towing scenarios and their potential extra costs:

 Special SituationPossible Extra Cost